Bon Appetit: From Farm to Table in Quebec City

 By Kristina Smith

 The French are known for their passion for fine food, and for any devout foodie or fan of inspired local eating, Québec City will not disappoint.
-Here, the slow food / real food movement is alive and well, and in fact, always has been, trendy or not.
+The slow food movement is alive and well here and always has been, trendy or not.
+(After all, the province of Quebec itself is renowned for its relaxation rituals and spa culture).

 Though famous for hearty Québécois fare like tourtiere (meat pie), poutine (french fries with gravy and cheese curds), baked beans and maple syrup, Québec City’s proximity to major agricultural areas means the opportunity to integrate fresh, local foods into its menus.